scalalandio/chimney/docs/docs/under-the-hood.md

 We'll get to details later, but for now: in macros we  **never** want to summon implicits that **the user did not provide**, we **always** want to be able to summon implicit that **the user did provide**.
 If users are supposed to provide their instances with `implicit` `Transformer`s and automatic derivation would also provide an `implicit` `Transformer`, how we would distinct user's instances from automatic ones?

-The solution is to make them slightly different types:
+Prior to `2.0.0`, that solution was to make them slightly different types:

 !!! example